 Not to mention, the idea that Captain Garth somehow “learned” how to shape-shift from one group of aliens.
 If it were that easy, wouldn’t Starfleet be sending their people there to learn this?
 It’s just so poorly written all around that it leaves the viewer with more questions about the future.

-I’ll give credit to the costume department, who does some interesting things depicting the criminally insane.
-Apparently they have good designers on this prison planet, although the only staff we ever see is Governor Cory.
+I’ll give credit to the costume department, which does some interesting things depicting the criminally insane.
+Apparently, they have good designers on this prison planet, although the only staff we ever see is Governor Cory.
 Also, the idea that there could be a medication that would cure every mental illness in every human (no to mention other species) is ludicrous.

 Some interesting costume choices are lost in what is a poorly written show that seemed to be developed on “Spock and Kirk find themselves trapped in a space asylum.”
 Even the regular cast doesn’t seem to want to be here, especially Leonard Nimoy.
 At times his deadpan delivery of his lines seems to be infused with exasperation, although I don’t think it was part of the story.
 I’d guess this was one of those “why am I doing this?” moments.

 It’s unfortunate that there’s not much in Whom Gods Destroy that works.
-A better developed script might have been interesting, but unless we’ve gone backwards, we already have a better appreciation of people and mental illnesses than the 23rd century does if we are to judge it by this episode.
+A better-developed script might have been interesting, but unless we’ve gone backward, we already have a better appreciation of people and mental illnesses than the 23rd century do if we are to judge it by this episode.

 Previous episode in the series (link): Star Trek: The Original Series – Elaan of Troyius

 Next episode in the series (link): Star Trek: The Original Series – Let That Be Your Last Battlefield